mkalkbrenner/dof_configtool_client/README.md

 * At the moment the moment the adjustable settings are limited for good reasons to ...
   * cabinet_mode
   * ignore_rom_crc
+  * sound
+  * samples
   * ddraw
+  * showpindmd
+  * showwindmd
   * dmd_colorize

+### 4. Colorize

+The DMD output of ROM files could be colorized.
+Depending on the ROM there're two different ways to do so.
+While one just requires to put some files at the right place in the VPinMAME folder structure, the other requires to patch the ROM binary, name it correctly and to put files at the right place in the VPinMAME folder structure.

+The Colorize function provides a wizard that does everything for you and avoids that you have to deal with Windows command line.

+The first step is to select and check the color patch zip file you want to apply.
+Then you just need to follow the instructions.

+**_Note:_** In case that a ROM file needs to patched, the wizard starts `bspatch.exe`.
+So Windows might ask you to allow it to apply modifications to the file system, which is required.

+**_Note:_** `bspatch.exe` is already included in the DOF Configtool Client.
+There's no need to download it separately.

+### 5. Backglasses

+DirectB2S Backglasses need to match the VPX table name.
+So if you have several versions of a table you might need to have multiple correctly named copies of a backglass.
+And if you use PUP Packs you need to delete a backglass or rename it.

+This simple tool eases such tasks as you can simply assign a backglass to a table or select to use a PUP Pack instead.
+All the required file system tasks happen tranparently in the background.

+In addition, the tool suggests backglasses for table.

 ### Leveraged components and their licences